-December 2020
+December 2020/January 2021

-As reported in the previous news due to Covid-19 there will be bi-monthly news until further notice.
-The Corona Virus has created untold problems and challenges for many organisations and C4FF related businesses are no different and all have been adversely impacted.
+As reported in the previous news, due to Covid-19 there will be bi-monthly news until further notice.
+Any news up-dates will be implemented as and when necessary during December 2020 and January 2021.

+It is pertinent to restate that the Corona Virus has created untold problems and challenges for many organisations and C4FF related businesses are no different and all have been adversely impacted.
 Some of the EU and Eureka projects are progressing in general but some EU funded projects are being either re-scheduled or extended.
 This situation if continued may impact other projects and activities.
 We hope these surreal times come to a satisfactory end and that we can continue to work on all projects as planned soon.